dwave-examples/tour-planning/README.md

 how many, how long, and the maximum elevation gain.
 Additionally, you can configure your budgets of cost and time for the entire
 tour: modes of locomotion vary in price and speed.
 For example, walking is free but slower than driving.
+Finally, you can chose whether or not to add tollbooths randomly to 20% of the legs.

 Leg lengths are set to a uniform random value between your configured minimum and maximum values.
-Steepness is set uniformly at random between zero and your configured maximum value.
+Steepness is set uniformly at random between zero and ten.

 A leg's steepness affects exercising: a constraint is set to discourage (soft constraint) or disallow (hard constraint) walking or cycling on those legs that exceed the maximum slope you configured.

-When you update a tour's legs, toll booths are placed at random on some of the legs.
+When you update a tour's legs, toll booths may be placed at random on some of the legs (each leg has a 20% probability that it is given a tollbooth).
 These affect driving in a private car (but not bussing): the generated CQM has a hard constraint to not drive on legs with toll booths.
+This constraint is optional.

 ### Configuring the Constraints